MERN-Project-Sticker-Shop/T3A2-Server/README.md

   2. Whilst in the MERN-Sticker-Shop directory, from bash CLI, clone the server repo $ git clone git@github.com:MERN-Project-Sticker-Shop/T3A2-Server.git.
   3. CD into the T3A2-Server folder $ cd T3A2-Server, then cd to the src folder $ src.
   4. Install npm packages with $ npm install.
-  5. Create a .env file in the src folder and add the connection url to mongo database.
+  5. Create a .env file in the src folder and add the connection url of mongo database to ATLAS_DB_URL.
 Example is in .env.sample file.
-  6. Seed the Mongo database with the following command $ npm run seed to view dummy data in your local application.
+  6. Seed the Mongo database with inital data using the following command $ npm run seed_prod.
   7. From bash run $ npm start to start the local server.
   8. The server will run on local host port 4001.